MattRogowski/Plugin-Uploader/readme.txt

 14/06/11 - v0.4.2 -> v1.0 -> Added the ability to store a cookie for the plugin uploader password to save having to upload it every time you upload a plugin.
 Added the ability to totally disable the password check.
 Added support for renamed admin directories.
 Added support to upload a single PHP file.
 Fixed a bug caused by a PHP peculiarity that would mean the plugin file couldn't be found.
 Added a check for if files have been uploaded with an owner of nobody.
 Made major improvements to how files are copied/moved, including connection via FTP to move the files.
 More information on this can be found here: http://mattrogowski.co.uk/mybb/thread-197.html To upgrade, reupload ./inc/plugins/pluginuploader.php, ./admin/modules/config/pluginuploader.php, ./inc/languages/english/admin/config_pluginuploader.lang.php, and upload ./inc/plugins/temp/test.php to ./inc/plugins/temp/
 03/12/11 - v1.0 -> v1.0.1 -> Made compatible with MyBB 1.6.5.
 To upgrade, reupload ./inc/plugins/pluginuploader.php
 27/05/12 - v1.0.1 -> v1.1 -> Plugins can now be imported from the MyBB Mods Site or via a URL.
 FTP details are no longer stored in a file, but are encrypted in the database or a cookie instead.
 Method of moving files has been improved.
 Plugin imports are now logged to the admin log.
 Usage stats can now be sent.
 If a readme was included with the plugin it will be shown on the plugin information page when importing.
 Fixed a bug where the cookie storing the password may store the wrong one.
 Made it easier to clear the password cookie.
 To upgrade, reupload ./inc/plugins/pluginuploader.php, ./admin/modules/config/pluginuploader.php, ./inc/languages/english/admin/config_pluginuploader.lang.php and ./admin/modules/config/plugins.php (edited version of core file included with plugin).
+27/05/12 - v1.1 -> v1.1.1 -> Fixed bug where loading a readme may cause an endless loop resulting in a PHP error.
+Fixed bug where readme file wouldn't be picked up if it had capital letters in the name.
+Fixed bug where readme wouldn't be shown when importing a new plugin.
+To upgrade, reupload ./admin/modules/config/pluginuploader.php and ./inc/languages/english/admin/config_pluginuploader.lang.php

 Copyright 2011 Matthew Rogowski